Academic Decathlon Team & Results

 arranging for carpool drivers for scrimmages at other schools and on day of the event

-securing space outside of the Sports Arena and coordinating team lunch, snack and refreshments on day of the event(March)
+securing space outside of the Pyramid at Long Beach and coordinating team lunch, snack and refreshments on day of the event(March)

 Team Practices and Events: